KxSystems/embedPy/README.md

 #### Getting attributes/properties

-Function `.p.getattr ` will get an attribute/property from a `foreign` object.
-The result will be another `foreign`.
+Function `.p.getattr ` gets an attribute or property from a foreign object.
+The result is another foreign.
 ```bash
 $ cat class.p
 class obj: